Chart Color Schemes

 Cloverdale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Cloverdale, as evaluated at the latest Census, consisted of 74.1% houses and 25.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 60.5% houses and 39.6% other dwellings.
-Home ownership in Cloverdale was at 22.6%, with the rest of dwellings either mortgaged (32.5%) or rented (45.0%).
-The median monthly mortgage repayment in Cloverdale was $1,700, below Perth metro's average of $1,842.
-The median weekly rent figure in Cloverdale was recorded at $340, compared to Perth metro's $350.
-Nationally, Cloverdale's mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+In Cloverdale, houses constituted 74.1% of dwellings according to the latest Census data, with other dwelling types making up 25.8%.
+This compares to Perth metro's figures of 60.5% for houses and 39.6% for other dwellings.
+Home ownership in Cloverdale stood at 22.6%, mirroring Perth metro's level, with mortgaged dwellings at 32.5% and rented ones at 45.0%.
+The median monthly mortgage repayment was $1,700, below the Perth metro average of $1,842.
+The median weekly rent in Cloverdale was recorded as $340, compared to Perth metro's figure of $350.
+Nationally, Cloverdale's median monthly mortgage repayments were lower at $1,700 than the Australian average of $1,863, and its median weekly rents were less at $340 than the national figure of $375.

 Frequently Asked Questions - Housing